soxueren/atsd/api/sql/README.md

 #### Numeric Precedence

-If the `value` column in `atsd_series` query returns numbers for metrics with different [data types](/api/meta/metric/list.md#data-types), the prevailing data type is determined based on the following rules:
+If the `value` column in an `atsd_series` query returns numbers for metrics with different [data types](/api/meta/metric/list.md#data-types), the prevailing data type is determined based on the following rules:

-1. If all data types are integer (`short`, `integer`, `long`), return the prevailing integer type.
+1. If all data types are integers (`short`, `integer`, `long`), the prevailing integer type is returned.
-2. If all data types are decimal (`float`, `double`, `decimal`), return the prevailing decimal type.
+2. If all data types are decimals (`float`, `double`, `decimal`), the prevailing decimal type is returned.
-3. If data types are both integer and decimal, return `decimal` type.
+3. If the data types are both integers and decimals, the `decimal` type is returned.

 ### Series Tag Columns